bobemoe/JHodgesKumaBundle/README.md

 ## Change the parent of a Page (Node)

-Unfortunatly in the admin are it is not possible to change a Nodes parent, making reordering your content impossable.
+Unfortunately in the admin area it is not possible to change a Nodes parent, sometimes making reordering your content imposable.

-Here is a console command to change the parent of a node, you will need to know the parent and child node ids.
+Here is a console command to change the parent of a node, you will need to know the parent and child node IDs.

 ```bash
 app/console jhodges:kuma:change-parent child_id parent_id